 What Causes Jaw Popping

 Cracking your knuckles is caused by the sudden expansion of the knuckle joint, which is a simple linear joint with cartilage bathed in fluid and the entire joint encased in a capsule.
-When you expand the knuckle, you dramatically decrease the pressure in the joint, which causes gasses dissolved in the joint fluid to come out of solution, making the sound you hear.
+When you expand the knuckle, you dramatically decrease the pressure in the joint, which causes gases dissolved in the joint fluid to come out of solution, creating the sound you hear.

-In your jaw joint, the sound comes from your dislocated disk.
-The dislocated disk is not in the joint when your jaw is closed or only open a little bit, but when you open your jaw wide enough, the disk will slip back in, causing that popping sound.
-Whether or not you experience pain along with your jaw popping, you should take it seriously and seek treatment.
+In your jaw joint, the sound comes from a dislocated disc.
+The disc is not in the proper position when your jaw is closed or only slightly open, but when you open wide enough, it can slip back into place, causing that popping sound.
+Whether or not you experience pain along with your jaw popping, you should take it seriously and seek TMJ treatment in Detroit to address the underlying problem before it worsens.

 How Jaw Popping Leads to Locked Jaw

-As your disk displacement worsens, there may come a time when the jaw won’t open at all, or it will have a very limited opening.
-This occurs when your cushioning disc can no longer slip back into place.
-By the time this happens, it may be too late to use noninvasive TMJ treatments.
+As your disc displacement worsens, there may come a time when your jaw will not open at all or will have a very limited range of motion.
+This occurs when the cushioning disc can no longer slip back into place.
+At this stage, many people also experience significant jaw pain, difficulty chewing, and increased jaw stiffness.
+By the time these symptoms develop, it may be too late to rely solely on noninvasive TMJ treatments.

 Worse Sounds Are to Come